 The male Orb Weaver looks much different than the female.
 He will typically be just under half an inch long in the body, with legs that only extend about half an inch across and much closer to his body.
 He is usually a drab brown or gray with a stubbier, pointier abdomen, though it will still be flat across the middle.
 His web will be similarly intricate, but generally much smaller and it will lack the zigzag of the female web.
 They like to build their webs in eaves and across the top of doorways.

 When an Orb Weaver builds a web on a home property, they typically like to stretch their webs in between two things, such as between hedges, from walls to hedges, or between two sides of a corner.
 In their natural habitat, they will form webs between tree branches or tall blades of grass.
 They prefer to be above the ground, often making webs around four feet in the air, but sometimes they will make webs within a foot or two of the ground, depending on where the prey is.

 Orb Weavers are very beneficial spiders, as they eat a lot of the insects that we consider pests, such as mosquitoes, gnats, and flies.
-They also like beetles, and some species will eat hummingbirds if one becomes trapped in the nest.
+They also like beetles, and some species will eat hummingbirds if they become trapped in the nest.

 Orb Weaver FAQs (Frequently Asked Questions)

 Orb weavers are neither poisonous to eat, nor venomous to humans, whom they rarely bite.

 They are very beneficial, as they help rid gardens and yards of pests like mosquitoes.

 How big can orb weavers get?